Legal approximation towards European standards in the South Caucasus

 Country: Armenia, Azerbaijan, Georgia

-Lead executing agencies: Ministry of Justice in Armenia, Ministry of Justice in Azerbaijan, Ministry of Justice and Judicial Council in Georgia
+Lead executing agencies: Ministries of Justice of Armenia, Azerbaijan and Georgia

 Overall term: 2018 to 2020